cibolabs/cibo_tilerlayer/README.md

 ## Building from Source

+Building CiboTiler is a little bit more complex than just installing some Python files.
+We need to have GDAL available with the Python bindings, plus all enough of the GDAL dependencies (GEOS, PROJ etc).
+See [our makefile](https://github.com/cibolabs/cibo_tilerlayer/blob/main/layers/cibo/Makefile) for more information.

+Currently, we are focused on building for ARM on a AWS Graviton machines.
+And make layers available for this.
+We will make `x86_64` builds available if there is demand.
+Do do this yourself you will need to pass through the `Architecture` parameter as `x86_64` into `template.yaml`.

 AWS SAM needs to be installed first.

 The install of SAM under Ubuntu isn't totally straightforward.
 The install